IceHe/lib/snips/message-queues/kafka.md

     - It has dense, sequential offsets and retains all messages.
     - Log compaction adds an option for handling the tail of the log.
     - The picture above shows a log with a compacted tail.
-    - Note that the messages in the tail of the log retain the original offset assigned when they were first written—that never changes.
+    - Note that the messages in the tail of the log retain the original offset assigned when they were first written -- that never changes.
-    - Note also that all offsets remain valid positions in the log, even if the message with that offset has been compacted away; in this case this position is indistinguishable from the next highest offset that does appear in the log.
+    - Note also that all offsets remain valid positions in the log, even if the message with that offset has been compacted away; in this case this position is indistinguishable _( 难区分的 )_ from the next highest offset that does appear in the log.
     - For example, in the picture above the offsets 36, 37, and 38 are all equivalent positions and a read beginning at any of these offsets would return a message set beginning with 38.
 - Compaction also allows for deletes.
     - A message with a key and a null payload will be treated as a delete from the log.